totaking/Docs/en-us/basics/[English]-Private-Networks.md

 ## Enabling MPC for a node

 The MPC Compute feature is a secure multi-party computing feature supported by the `PlatON` platform that provides the infrastructure for privacy calculations.
 More MPC related please [reference here](/en-us/development/[English]-PlatON-Privacy-Contract-Guide.md).
-Since MPC computing must be participated by two or more nodes, users can build two or more nodes by referring to the [Cluster Environment}(#platon-cluster).
+Since MPC computing must be participated by two or more nodes, users can build two or more nodes by referring to the [Cluster Environment](#platon-cluster).
 Note that the nodes involved in computing must all turn on the MPC function.
 The start-up mode is as follows:

 **1. Check the dependency library**